Zhang-Haiming/Santorini/README.md

 ## Rules

 Santorini is a two-player strategy board game where players take turns moving their workers and building structures.
+Players can choose god cards that provide unique abilities to their workers, adding strategic depth to the game.

 In each turn, a player must move one of their two workers to an adjacent space and then build a level of a building on an adjacent space.

 The win-condition is to be the first player to move one of their workers onto the third level of a building.

 Player loses the game if they cannot make a legal turn.

 ## Setup backend